10 Good Reasons For Writing Your Business Plan Yourself

 1. It forces you to take all the great ideas about this business and translate them into words.
 As you do that, it brings clarity to a lot of the concepts that are in your head (which someone else can’t do).
 It makes you feel confident that you know what you are doing.
 The business plan is for you.

-2. It gives you an opportunity to run the business on paper by making all of the needed financial assumptions about revenue and expenses.
+2. It gives you an opportunity to run the business on paper.
+You’ll make all of the needed financial assumptions about revenue and expenses.

-3. It allows you to see when and if you have positive cash flow and how much working capital you will need in the start-up phase.
+3. It allows you to see when and if you have positive cash flow.
+Also how much working capital you will need in the start-up phase.

-4. It makes you drill down into all of your start-up expenses, giving you an exact start-up sum you’ll need before you even open the doors.
+4. It makes you drill down into all of your start-up expenses.
+And it will give you an exact start-up sum you’ll need before you even open the doors.

 5. You’ll have to list all of the ongoing expenses and take a good guess at how many months it will take you before you start getting revenue.
-This together with the start-up expenses will give you an exact amount of start-up capital you’ll need to have so you can go into business and stay in business until you start to generate enough revenue.
+This together with the start-up expenses will give you an exact amount of start-up capital you’ll need.
+So you can go into business and stay in business until you start to generate enough revenue.

-6. The Bank wants to see your plan to understand how you’ll pay the loan back and if you have the necessary skills to run the business.
+6. The Bank wants to see your plan to understand how you’ll pay the loan back.
+Also if you have the necessary skills to run the business.
 You’ll need to understand everything in the plan so you can defend it when asked questions.

 7. The landlord will want to see it to figure out whether the business will work and if you’ll be able to pay the rent.